0xsrmist/Main-Website/CONTRIBUTING.md

     GMAIL_PASSWORD=""
     ```

-    Contact code maintainers to get access to t he sanity project ID and dataset values.
+    Contact code maintainers to get access to the sanity project ID and dataset values.

 For access to NEXT_PUBLIC_SANITY_PROJECT_ID and NEXT_PUBLIC_SANITY_DATASET, contact the code maintainers or refer to the [Sanity documentation](https://www.sanity.io/docs).